* Ten-year Bund yields meet technical resistance

-LONDON, Jan 29 (Reuters) - Bunds edged up on Tuesday, with investors waiting for more evidence that the global economy is recovering before deciding whether to sell German debt through key technical levels.
+LONDON, Jan 29 German Bund prices rose on Tuesday, with investors waiting for more evidence that the global economy is recovering before deciding whether to sell the euro zone benchmark debt.

 Monday's better-than-expected U.S. durable goods data added momentum to a recent sell-off in Bunds triggered by the European Central Bank's announcement last week that banks planned to repay 137 billion euros of three-year loans taken in late 2011.

-Analysts did not expect a reversal in the selling pressure Bunds have felt since the start of the year, but said yield levels were approaching key technical resistance which warranted a pause for breath.
+Analysts did not expect a lasting reversal in the selling pressure Bunds have been under since the start of the year but said yield levels were approaching technical resistance which warranted a pause for breath.

 "Ten-year yields are pretty close to the September highs from last year so we're getting into a territory where perhaps it's time for a pause and a reality check," Rabobank market economist Elwin de Groot said.

-"We're in a scenario in which we have a bit of a sell-off, then technicals kick in and it all becomes a bit self-fulfilling," one trader said.
+"We're in a scenario in which we have a bit of a sell-off, then technicals kick in and it all becomes a bit self-fulfilling," the second trader said.

 "Trying to buy feels like catching a falling knife.
 You need a strong reason to buy and I don't think we've seen one apart from just some views that it (the sell-off) has gone too far."

 He said Wednesday's euro zone economic sentiment data and the U.S. non-farm payrolls report on Friday would be key for investors to decide whether to start selling Bunds again.
 "I'd like to see stronger data going forward to vindicate these moves (the recent sell-off)."